eclipse-gemoc/gemoc-studio/dev_support/full_compilation/README.md

 ## Introduction

-The source code of the [GEMOC Studio](http://gemoc.org/studio/) is currently spread among different git repositories in different github organizations.
+The source code of the [GEMOC Studio](http://gemoc.org/studio/) is currently spread among different git repositories in Eclipse organization.

 This project relies on the presence of the correct git repositories (cloned with the correct name) to locally build a working studio.